maihd/raylib-beef/README.md

 > **Attention!** These bindings are still in development.
 Bugs may occur.
 	You can download this library with binaries from the [Release page](https://github.com/maihd/raylib-beef/releases)!

 > **OS Support** is limited to Windows/Wasm32 right now.
 I am only able test this library on Windows/Wasm32 at the moment.
+Wasm32 have memory access bugs (Im experiment with other project that target with Beef + WebGL and C + Raylib + WebGL to find out what cause bugs).

 <br>
 <br>